WarPigs1602/HostServ/README.md

 # HostServ
- This is the HostServ for the forked [snircd](https://github.com/WarPigs1602/snircd).
+ This is the HostServ.

+ It's recommened to use the forked [snircd](https://github.com/WarPigs1602/snircd), because in the original snircd an issue with the user mode +h.

  It hides the hosts for all users in your irc network :)